gzweigle/open-hybrid-piano/WARNINGS.md

 ## Teensy USB and External Power

-The Teensy 4.1 shorts its USB power connection and its +5V power pin.
-Some *stem piano* printed circuit boards route the Teensy +5V power to an external power input connection.
+The Teensy 4.1 shorts its USB power connection and its +5 volt power pin.
+Some *stem piano* printed circuit boards route the Teensy +5 volt power pin to an external power input connection.

-Options:
+The PJRC Teensy 4.1 website gives details on how to modify a USB cable to remove the power wires: https://www.pjrc.com.

-1. Never connect a +5V power source to a board at the same time as the Teensy 4.1 USB programming cable is providing power.
-This could short the computer connected to the USB with the +5V supply connected to the circuit board, and damage the computer.
-Some circuit boards have a dedicated jumper as an extra reminder.
+If using an unmodified USB cable, do not connect it to the Teensy 4.1 at the same time as a +5 power cable is connected to the circuit board.
+This could damage a computer connected to the USB cable.
+Some *stem piano* circuit boards include a dedicated jumper as an extra reminder.
 Disconnect the jumper when powering the board with USB.

+It is possible to power *stem piano* circuit boards through the USB and without a separate +5 power connection.
+This setup is great for debugging.

-2. For boards connected to all 88 piano key sensors.
-The total current draw of a circuit board will likely exceed the capability of an external computer that is trying to power the board through a USB cable connected to the Teensy 4.1.
-Therefore, the external +5V power source on the circuit board is needed in these cases.
-For using the USB to program the Teensy 4.1, the PJRC website has information on how to modify a USB cable under this scenario.
+However, when *stem piano* has all 88 key sensors connected, the total current draw will likely exceed the capability of an external computer that is trying to power the board through a USB cable connected to the Teensy 4.1.
+Therefore, the external +5 volt power source on the circuit board is needed in these cases.

 Please see the PJRC Teensy 4.1 website for more details: https://www.pjrc.com.